MrF1yn/Application-Timeline-Manager-Backend-ProjectX-GFG-KIIT/README.md

-# RTCT_BACKEND
+# Application-Timeline-Manager-Backend-ProjectX-GFG-KIIT
-Rest and Socket backend for Realtime Collaboration Tool.
-Using ExpressJs, SocketIO, Prisma-ORM along with Redis and PostgreSQL and MongoDB integration.
+Rest backend for Scraping data from devpost, hackerrank and hackerEarth.
+Using ExpressJs, Selenium, Prisma-ORM along with PostgreSQL.